 You don't get a sticker for it.
 This isn't the dentist, and you're not six years old.
 Those days are gone.
 Your youth is gone .

 DON'T VOTE THE SAME AS YOUR PARENTS

-General rule is your dad is either voting on the side of the bankers or the miners, and he has been doing so since the 1980s.
-Your mum just votes the same as your dad because it's not worth them having another fight that ends in a heart attack.
+General rule is your dad is either voting on the side of either the bankers or the miners, and he has been doing so since the 1980s.
+Your mom just votes the same as your dad because it's not worth them having another fight that ends in a heart attack.

-Every time you try to talk to your parents about politics – and it doesn't matter what you are saying or how well reasoned it is – all they hear when you open your mouth is, "You wiped my arse once, and now I'm going to tell you how to think."
+Every time you try and talk to your parents about politics—and it doesn't matter what you are saying or how well reasoned it is—all they hear when you open your mouth is, "You wiped my ass once, and now I'm going to tell you how to think."
 That's all they hear.
 "Hey Dad," you're saying.
 "I actually agree with you about Cameron."
 And all he hears is, "I was once your jizz, I was.
 You've spent hundreds of thousands of pounds making sure I haven't died even once over the last 20 years and I went and got a haircut that made me look like a member of the Libertines.
-I'm literally a bolt of your jizz that got a high-and-mighty idea about climate change."
+I'm literally a bolt of your jizz that got high-and-mighty idea about climate change."
 Stop torturing your parents with your opinions.

 DON'T GET SWEPT INTO EMPTY TWITTER ARGUMENTS ABOUT POLITICS

 Christ, do you even know how wrong everyone is on Twitter?
 They are being wrong about everything at every single individual atomic moment of the day.
 Someone with an egg avatar and a bio that says "RYAN / 39 / EX-ARMY / LOVE ME SONS" is not going to change their mind about voting BNP because you hit them with an especially shareable .gif.